NilavPatel/Todo.CQRS/README.md

 - All database updates are done from `EventHandler` only.
 - Use `IReadRepository` for query controllers.
 - Use sequential Guids `CombGuid.NewGuid()` instead of `Guid.NewGuid()`.
+- Use `IUnitOfWork` to update data in event handlers.

 ## Diagrams: